 Many students make the decision to live in rental units in the neighborhoods near campus.
 Before signing a lease, it's important for students to know their rights and responsibilities as renters.
-Off-Campus Student Life, located at ASC 253 (651 962-6138), is specifically set up to provide students seeking to rent information and guidance.
-Valuable resources can also be found here.
+Off-Campus Student Life, located at ASC 253 (651 962-6138), is specifically set up to provide information and guidance to students seeking to rent.

-Make sure to complete an inspection of your aparment or house before signing a lease.
-It's important to ensure any and all safety features are in working order.
-This includes, but is not limited to:
+Make sure to inspect an aparment or house before signing a lease.
+Ensure any and all safety features are in working order, including, but not limited to: